svc333/overview/glossary/glossary.md

 {: #x2113001}

 A value used by the consumer to gain access to the protected resources on behalf of the user, instead of using the user’s service provider credentials.

+### account
+{: #x2012863}

+A unit within the representation of an organizational structure.
+It can include resources, such as servers, access controls, and configurations.
+See also [enterprise account](/docs/overview?topic=overview-glossary#x9863395).

 ### account group
 {: #x8622525}